-I mean, I am one of those people who have to do a lot of finagling and manoeuvring of buttons, seats, not to mention adjusting a few things that are fairly critical, such as side rear-view mirrors and the programmed radio station selection.
+I mean, I am one of those people who have to do a lot of finagling and manoeuvring of buttons, and seats, not to mention adjusting a few things that are fairly critical, such as side rear-view mirrors and the programmed radio station selection.

 But with the kind of technology that Nissan Sunny offered (from its automatic CVT transmission to electrically adjustable mirrors), things become a lot easier right from the beginning.